PRAGUE, DRESDEN & MUNICH

 Prague, Dresden and Munich – three of Central Europe’s most compelling cities – share a rich tapestry of history, shaped by royal ambition, artistic innovation and musical genius.

-This new 14-day journey, led by art and music specialist Christopher Menz, begins in Prague, where Gothic spires and Baroque facades reflect centuries of Habsburg splendour.
+Led by Christopher Menz, this 14-day journey begins in Prague, where Gothic spires and Baroque facades reflect centuries of Habsburg splendour.
 From here, we travel through the striking landscapes of Saxon Switzerland en route to Dresden, the so-called ‘Florence on the Elbe’, where royal patronage fostered lavish complexes like the Zwinger, while the Residenz’s Green Vault and the Albertinum’s New Masters Gallery further showcase Saxon tastes.
-A day in Leipzig and Wagner’s Bayreuth highlights the region’s musical legacy, before we conclude in Munich, where the enduring cultural influence of the Wittelsbach dynasty is revealed in the city’s world-class museums and grand settings.
+A day in Leipzig and Wagner’s Bayreuth highlights the region’s musical legacy, before we conclude in Munich, where the influence of the Wittelsbach dynasty is revealed in the city’s world-class collections and grand settings.

-This immersive journey explores many of the region’s most important art collections, from the Old Masters housed in Prague’s National Gallery to the vivid Expressionism found in Munich’s Lenbachhaus, complemented by six performances in Central Europe’s most distinguished concert halls.
+This immersive journey explores many of the region’s most important collections, from the Old Masters housed in Prague’s National Gallery to the vivid Expressionism found in Munich’s Lenbachhaus, complemented by six performances in Central Europe’s most distinguished concert halls and opera houses.

 tour highlights